top of page

 Screen Shot 2022-06-15 at 8.40.24 PM.png

 Cynthia co-founded and leads Materializing Race with Philippe Halbert (PhD, Yale University), a virtual community committed to fostering nuanced interpretations and meaningful dialogue on historical constructions of race and their legacies.
 Through a series of virtual “un-conferences," scholarship on the intersections of identity and material culture in #VastEarlyAmerica are discussed and shared.
 Materializing Race has been generously supported by the Society of Winterthur Fellows and the University of Glasgow.
-Follow Materializing Race on on Instagram: materializingrace, and on Twitter: @material_race.
+Follow Materializing Race on on Instagram: materializingrace, and on the platform formerly known as Twitter: @material_race.

 contact //